Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

 - Events in the Quest editor were not loading properly in various cases, entering in conflict with each others.

 `0.8.3`
-- A script starting with pre-run nodes from a timer, concidered the triggering timer to still be in effect.
+- A script starting with pre-run nodes from a timer, considered the triggering timer to still be in effect.
 - Concealed decoration could sometimes loose stability on server start
-- Get Float Var truncate boolean had not effect
+- Get Float Var truncate Boolean had not effect
 - Various item lists were not applying the filter again after refreshing for any reason
 - Enforcing rules on quest giver was not displaying errors properly
 - Not enforcing rules on quest giver would still enforce the rules before accepting a quest